INST377-UMD/inst377-group-project-diyapatel02/README.md

 We have chosen to work with the https://date.nager.at/ API because it offers a comprehensive and up-to-date database of public holiday information for multiple countries.
 It does not require authentication, which makes it easier to integrate into our application.

+Method used: GET

+### Bugs
+At the moment there are no known bugs.

+In the future, the project could be further expanded by incorporating more aspects of planning a vacation including:

+1. Weather information

+2. Popular areas in a country to visit